tensorflow/docs/site/en/api_docs/python/tf/compat/v1/keras/experimental/load_from_saved_model.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-The experimental save and load functions have been  deprecated.
-Please switch to <a href="../../../../../tf/keras/models/load_model.md"><code>tf.keras.models.load_model</code></a>.

 This function reinstantiates model state by:
 1) loading model topology from json (this will eventually come